0 Items in Your Cart

 Cleaning Service Owners

-Ever try to get a juice stain out of the sofa?
-Or try lugging a rented rug shampoo machine into your house for a cleaning?
-Then you have an idea of the demands of a cleaning service.
-People hire cleaning services to remove dirt and stubborn stains from the carpets in their homes.
-Cleaners come to your house with their own equipment and chemicals to wash the rugs and vacuum them.
-Carpet cleaners use different methods and equipment.
+Carpet cleaning is a specialty within home cleaning services.
 For hot water extraction, a hot-water cleaning solution is first sprayed on the carpet.
 The soil dissolves in the solution, and the solution is then lifted from the carpet with a wet vacuum.
 Although it's commonly known as "steam" cleaning, no steam is actually generated by the heated solution.
 Shampooing is another method: It involves applying the cleaning solution to the carpet with a circular brush.
 The brush spins, rubbing the carpet and frothing the solution into a foam.
 The soil is then suspended and removed by wet/dry vacuuming.
 Other methods of carpet cleaning are foam cleaning and dry cleaning.

 Cleaning service owners also take down drapes, clean them, then rehang them.
 They restore and refinish hardwood floors.
 With special high-powered vacuums and brushes, they clean air ducts.
 In addition to working in homes, they also clean offices and other large public buildings.